react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 We get settings tab bar button, press it and check if rendered content is correct.

 To find settings tab bar button you cannot use `queryByText`, because there is no text that can be queried.
-You can use `getByRole` instead and pass object with `name` prop as the second argument.
+You can use `getByRole` instead and pass object with `name` as the second argument.

 ```js
 // Pass object with settings tab name